ADD-Faun/Awesome_Battleships_Game/README.md

 __How testing was done__

-- Testing in my local terminal
+- Testing in my local terminal and Heroku app.
 - Passed code through a PEP8 linter and confirmed there are no problems
 - Given invalid data
     - letters where numbers are expected and the reverse